UnbrokenHunter/ProximitySensor/README.md

     pip install --upgrade RPi.GPIO spidev Adafruit_GPIO customtkinter google-api-python-client google-auth-httplib2 google-auth-oauthlib openpyxl gpiozero

-If the Python libraries cannot be succesfully installed, try installing it in a Python virtual enviroment.
-To do this, enter the following commands (Assuming you are on a Linux distro):
+If the Python libraries cannot be successfully installed, try installing it in a Python virtual environment.
+To do this, enter the following commands into the terminal (Assuming you are on a Linux distro):

     cd path/to/ProximitySensor
     python3 -m venv venv